zonglab/SigFormer/README.md

 ## Resource licensing before a public GitHub release

-The source code is prepared under the MIT License. **Do not assume the same MIT licence can be applied to bundled third-party data.** The local handoff contains the current resources for testing, but `SigFormer/resource/**` and `example_data/template_mock/**` are intentionally ignored by `.gitignore` until their redistribution rights are confirmed.
+The source code is prepared under the MIT License.

-Read `THIRD_PARTY_DATA.md` before making the repository public.
-In particular, independently verify the redistribution terms for COSMIC reference data, PCAWG/normal-tissue resources, generated data derived from those references, and the pretrained model checkpoint.

 ---